William "Red" Hill Sr.: History and legacy

 He made the journey down the Niagara River three more times before his death in 1942 at the age of 54.
 Hill was not only recognized for his trips down the lower rapids, but also for his love of the river.
 An avid "rivers man", he was credited with having pulled 177 bodies from Niagara's waters.
 He also participated in many rescue efforts of stranded individuals, saving the lives of 28 people who would have drowned if it had not been for his actions.

 Hill had invented a grappling device that he used successfully to recover bodies from the river without getting stuck on the bottom of the flow.
 According to a 1951 article, "it was so effective that enquiries were received about it from places as far away as Kansas.
 Manufacturing this invention in quantity might have been a profitable venture but Red Sr. and his sons didn’t do anything about it".
 Although he charged a small fee for recovering bodies from the river, he failed to profit from his daredevil escapades because he chose not to sell tickets to the spectators.

-Red Hill was the father of four sons, Red Hill Jr. (who also went on to become a daredevil), Major Lloyd (his given name), Corky and Wesley.
+Red Hill was the father of three daughters, Edith Hill, Helen Hill and Margaret Hill, and four sons, Red Hill Jr. (who also went on to become a daredevil), Major Lloyd (his given name), Corky and Wesley.
 One of these sons also played a role in the history of stunting at Niagara Falls.

 During his later years Red Hill sold pictures of himself and displayed his barrel in a local souvenir shop.
 Red Hill Sr. died in a Niagara Falls, Ontario hospital from effects of the gassing that he sustained during the First World War.
 He was 54 years old.

-In 2018, the Niagara Parks Commission celebrated the 100th anniversary of the Niagara Scow rescue, particularly Hill’s role, and installed a new plaque and panels depicting the event.
+In 2018, the Niagara Parks Commission celebrated the 100th anniversary of the Niagara Scow rescue, particularly Hill's role, and installed a new plaque and panels depicting the event.

 The character Tom Cole (local riverman and grandson of another famed riverman) from The Day the Falls Stood Still, by Cathy Marie Buchanan, was inspired by Red Hill Sr.